Devon Hamilton and Hilary Curtis: The Affair and fallout

-Devon and Hilary finally give in and begin sleeping together on September 17, 2014.
+Devon and Hilary finally gave in and began sleeping together on September 17, 2014.
 Throughout the affair, Devon and Hilary are riddled with guilt, even more so when Neil is blind.
-They both feel obligated to Neil, for their own unique reasons.
+They both feel obligated to Neil, for their unique reasons.
 Hilary stays with Neil because he serves as a constant reminder of her past misdeeds—that reminder keeps her on the straight and narrow.
 Hilary sticks with Neil out of obligation because the recovering alcoholic fills the void of her late alcoholic mother and abandoning him would feel like abandoning Rose all over again.
 Also, Neil is the "stable" choice for Hilary who fears Devon might not live up to her expectations.
 Hilary feels guilty not only for rushing the relationship but also because he is so good to her—she doesn't want to hurt her hero.
 Once he is blind, Hilary can't abandon Neil when he needs her most.
 Devon is also afraid to hurt his hero because Neil saved Devon's life by giving him a home.
 Neil is the first man Devon has ever called father and he doesn't want to crush him.

 Cane discovers the affair and urges them to end it while Cane's father Colin Atkinson (Tristan Rogers) blackmails Devon for money in exchange for his silence.
 Hilary enlists nerdy accountant by day Gwen Randall (Nadine Nicole) to pose as Devon's girlfriend and Devon ends up sleeping with Gwen when Neil falsely leads him to believe that he and Hilary are trying to have a baby.
 Neil discovering Hilary's birth control is just a preview of how complicated things can get.
 However, Devon is prepared to deal with the fallout and is willing to fight to find happiness.
 Devon and Hilary go to extreme "emotional lengths" to protect each other which solidifies their love.
 When Devon wants to wait until Neil can adjust to the news of his blindness being permanent, Hilary begins to crack under pressure because she feels "powerless."
 During a business trip, Neil confronts them and they end up stranded during a blizzard after their plane crashes.
 The crash mirrors the destruction of the splintered family.
 Head writer Charles Pratt, Jr. used the crash along with several other disasters as a way to reset the canvas.
 Pratt also revealed he had gotten the impression that the actors involved felt the material had gotten repetitive so he wanted to progress the story.
 Hilary's first instinct is to try to make amends and she shockingly claims that she never loved Devon or Neil and started the affair to hurt Neil.
 Devon and Hilary are forced to team up to help the alcoholic Neil avoid prison when he causes a car accident that kills Paul Williams (Doug Davidson) and Christine Blair (Lauralee Bell)'s unborn child which culminates in Hilary seducing and blackmailing the assistant district attorney.